 Our caring Nevada criminal lawyers have relationships with the top expert witnesses in the state.
 We understand how to present the most compelling case when the defendant’s sanity is at issue.

 Call us for help…

 If you were accused of a crime in Nevada and believe that post-traumatic stress disorder may have been to blame, we invite you to contact us for a free consultation.

 To schedule your free consultation, call us or fill out the form on this page.
-One of our compassionate Reno or Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.
+One of Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.